Mohan Edirisinghe

-Mohan Jayantha Edirisinghe is a biomaterials engineer who is the Bonfield Chair of Biomaterials in the Department of Mechanical Engineering at University College London.
+Mohan Jayantha Edirisinghe is a Sri Lankan biomaterials engineer who is the Bonfield Chair of Biomaterials in the Department of Mechanical Engineering at University College London.
 Edirisinghe studies new materials forming methodologies, with a focus on the development of new biostructures.
 He was appointed an Order of the British Empire in the 2021 New Year Honours for his services to Biomedical Engineering.
+As of July 2026, Professor Edirisinghe has an h-index of 82 according to Google Scholar.

 Early life and education

 Edirisinghe was born in Sri Lanka.
 He was educated at the St Thomas College, Mount Lavinia.
 He studied at the University of Moratuwa in the Department of Materials Science and Engineering, in a joint course between the British Council and University of Leeds.
 He eventually moved to Leeds for his postgraduate studies, where he completed a doctorate on alloy additions and how they impact the properties of cast iron and then a Doctor of Science degree was awarded for his materials research in 2000 by the University of Leeds.